 As I began to ponder the year soon coming to a close, it seemed necessary and fitting that I end the longest hiatus of my blog-writing career with a brief narration of the project–now complete–that has consumed my life for the last four years.
 During that time, I have focused much of my attention on the effort to commemorate, both personally and professionally, the centenary of World War I. Not coincidentally, I last posted here on November 11, one hundred years after the Armistice ending the ghastly war that gave us the map, the context, and even the vocabulary by which we still understand the ensuing century.
 As that project came to its logical conclusion during those frenzied days of early November, I realized that I could take the time to breathe, to collect my energies, and to move onto as-yet undetermined paths.
 So today, I am taking the opportunity to review this project as it came to fruition in 2018–focusing primarily on the last few events that provided me with a sense of fulfillment like no other.

 It’s hard to say how and whence this passion arose.
 I am unaware of any near relatives who fought in the Great War.
-So far as I know, the closest any of them came was the service of Remo Bozzola, my Italian grandfather, who fought under John J. Pershing in the Pancho Villa Expedition but that was before the American Expeditionary forces.
+So far as I know, the closest any of them came was the service of Remo Bozzola, my Italian grandfather, who fought under John J. Pershing in the Pancho Villa Expedition, but that was before the American Expeditionary forces.
 Moreover (and despite the staunch patriotism of my father and two of his brothers as veterans of World War II), having come of age during the Vietnam War gave me little propensity either to study military history or even to watch films inspired by war.
 One of my students even guessed that I was drawn to the war (“obsessed” was her word) when I learned that nitrogen mustard chemotherapy was developed from the use of that same chemical in the trenches of World War I. My brief response about the origins of this passion can be set down in two words: Wilfred Owen.
-My loner and more accurate answer would be that my growing understanding of its cultural, social, historical, and–especially–literary influences made me want to know more and read more and feel more about that watershed period in Western history.
+My longer and more accurate answer would be that my growing understanding of its cultural, social, historical, and–especially–literary influences made me want to know more and read more and feel more about that watershed period in Western history.

 I began thinking of my project as early as 2015.
 And by early 2016, I made the connection that has informed my academic life for the last three years and decided to use World War I as the theme for my freshman composition classes in writing across the curriculum.
 Specifically, I developed a course in which the students learned to read and write in the various academic disciplines with the goals of producing a social-sciences literature review focused on the topic of shell shock and/or PTSD. a popular-science paper on chemical warfare past or present, and a literary analysis of a fictional work about World War I–a novel for my 16-week classes or a movie for my 8-week classes.
-The beginnings of my preparation were perhaps the highlight of my career in academic as began to research the materials for those papers’ that is, it was my job to read novels (and poetry), watch films, and do endless research on topics both fascinating and profound.
+The beginnings of my preparation were perhaps the highlight of my career in academia as I began to research the materials for those papers; that is, it was my job to read novels (and poetry), watch films, and do endless research on topics both fascinating and profound.

 Rather than repeating what I have already written, I will begin by providing links to my previous posts about this labor of love: